Ichoran/kse3/README.md

 ## How do I get it?

 Only kse3-basics, kse3-flow, kse3-maths and some of kse3-eio (and kse3-testing) are available presently.
 Make sure your module has a sufficiently recent 3.4 or later (at least 3.4.2).
+Development occurs under 3.5, so that is probably the best version to use.
 For example, in mill:

 ```scala
 def scalaVersion = "3.5.0"